MinishLab/.github/profile/README.md

 ## Hello, we're Minish!

 ### About us
-We're an open-source lab, with a focus on Natural Language Processing.
-Minish is currently maintained by [@pringled](https://github.com/Pringled).
+We're a two-person ([pringled](https://github.com/Pringled) and [stephantul](https://github.com/stephantul)) open-source lab, with a focus on Natural Language Processing.
-The lab was originally founded by [@pringled](https://github.com/Pringled) and [@stephantul](https://github.com/stephantul).

 We believe that if you make models fast enough, you unlock new possibilities.